bennettdams/eslintconfig.dev/environments/cra-4-typescript/README.md

 5. Follow our installation steps from `eslintconfig.dev` for this environment

-6. (optional) Reload window (VS Code command palette => "Reload Window") to re-initialize the setup
+6. (optional) Reload window (VS Code command palette => "Reload Window") to re-initialize the environment

-7. Allow ESLint for this workspace.
+7. (optional) _Sometimes_ you need to allow ESLint for this workspace.
 Open any `*.tsx` file and look at the bottom/status bar of VS Code, "ESLint" should be in red text.
 Click on it an select **Allow** (not "Allow anywhere") to enable ESLint for this folder.

-8. (optional) Reload window (VS Code command palette => "Reload Window") to re-initialize the setup
+8. (optional) Reload window (VS Code command palette => "Reload Window") to re-initialize the environment

 9. You're done!
 Edit files (e.g. `App.tsx`) and check whether
-    - the ESLint rules (e.g. `react-hooks/exhaustive-deps`)
+    - the ESLint rules (e.g. `react-hooks/exhaustive-deps`) are applied
-    - the Prettier rules (e.g. `tabWidth` of the `.prettierrc`) are applied
+    - the Prettier rules (e.g. `tabWidth` of the `.prettierrc`) are executed and ESLint does not want to change them

+## Reset the environment

-If you think that something messed up you can easily delete everything in the folder, reset the environment setup via Git and rebuild the container.
+If you think that something messed up you can easily reset the environment:

+1. Close VS Code
+2. Delete everything in the folder, reset the environment setup files via Git
+3. Remove the container (`docker ps -a` -> `docker rm <your-image-id>`)
+4. Now you can just follow the `Initial setup` instructions again